jeremybshaw/CDP-API-Integrations/Acxiom_TreasureBox/README.md

 * Name and address standardisation and parsing to postal standards.
 * Matching a consumer's PII to Acxiom's data and enriching.
-* Advanced 1st party data identity resolution through Acxiom's Identity Builder.
+* Advanced 1st party data identity resolution through Acxiom's Identity Builder™.

 The following guide demonstrates the integration of a Treasure Data workflow with Acxiom's DS-API services.
 Note: The dataset used for this demonstration is entirely synthetic.